laminas-api-tools/api-tools-documentation/README.md

-Apigility Documentation Models
+Laminas API Tools Documentation Models
 ==============================

-This ZF2 module can be used with conjunction with Apigility in order to:
+This Laminas module can be used with conjunction with Laminas API Tools in order to:

 - provide an object model of all captured documentation information, including:
   - All APIs available